hooniedh/navigation/README.md

 **It is important to note that the agent provided by Udacity is only compatible with Unity ML agent version 0.4.0.
 It can be downloaded from https://github.com/Unity-Technologies/ml-agents/releases.**

 ### instructions
 A train can be started by running training.py.
 The path and the executable of the environment should be passed in as the first argument.
+For example if the environment is Banana.exe (Windows executable) in the Banana_Windows_x86_64 directory, you can run the script like this

 ```
 python training.py Banana_Windows_x86_64/Banana.exe